TayyubaK/SQL-Project/cleaning_data.md

     all_sessions
 ORDER BY
     country
+--No issues found
 ```
+* Check city names for issues

-* The same all_sessions.city values correspond to different countries.
+    The same all_sessions.city values correspond to different countries.
 This isn't always an issue, e.g. London is a city in Canada and in the UK.

     However, in this database there are some obvious issues e.g. New York is listed as city under the United States and Canada.
 So is Los Angeles.